dlzhry2/immunisation-fhir-api/lambda_code/README.md

 ### Run endpoint

+Rename `.envrc.default` to `.envrc` or merge it with your file. `direnv` will use them automatically in the terminal.

-You need the following environment variables set up:
+It contains the following variables:

 - `AWS_PROFILE=apim-dev`
 - `IMMUNIZATION_ENV=local`
 - `DYNAMODB_TABLE_NAME={table name as created above}`

-These are in the `.envrc` for `direnv` to use automatically in the terminal or an IDE that supports it.

 To run from the terminal:
 ```shell